corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/performance-testing/running-jmeter-corda.md

 to run performance tests in an automated manner, e.g. as part of a nightly build.
 This is controlled by JMeter arguments passed through to the JMeter instances.
 The relevant arguments are:

-`-n`This will run a JMeter client in headless mode.
-This requires to also pass a test definition via `-t` and an output file via `-l`.`-t <testplan.jmx>`Provide a testplan xml file to load and run.`-l <results.jtl>`Path to an output jtl file to be written - this is a JMeter specific CSV format.`-r`Run via RMI against the remote servers configured in the JMeter properties file.
-Without this option, JMeter will run the testplan locally.Example:
+* `-n`: This argument instructs a JMeter client to run in headless mode.
+This requires to also pass a test definition via `-t` and an output file via `-l`.
+* `-t <testplan.jmx>`: A test plan `.xml` file to load and run.
+* `-l <results.jtl>`: The path to an output `.jtl` file to be written with the results of the test.
+* `-r`: This argument instructs JMeter to run via RMI (Remote Method Invocation) against the remote servers configured in the JMeter properties file.
+Without this option, JMeter will run the test plan locally.
+For example:

 ```kotlin
 java -jar jmeter-corda.jar -Xssh node1.mydomain.com node2.mydomain.com -- -n -t /home/<user>/tesplan.jmx -l /home/<user>/results.jtl -r